kanishka-linux/vinanti/README.md

            Users can fire any number of requests, but only 10 requests will be

            processed at a time.
-All other requests will be queued.
-Once total executing

-           requests will fall below 10, the first queued item will be removed from waiting queue

-           and will be added to current executing task list for execution.
+This parameter is handled by asyncio.Semaphore().

            Depending on system specification, users can set this max_requests to